Pocklington School and Pocklington Prep School welcome pupils from around the world.

 Contact for overseas applicants

-Mrs Wendy Wright is our International Student Co-ordinator.
-She deals with ALL overseas student enquiries and applications from both families and agents.
-She can be contacted by email at Internationaladmissions@pocklingtonschool.com or by telephone: + 44 1759 321200
+Our International Admissions Officer deals with ALL overseas student enquiries and applications from both families and agents.
+They can be contacted by email at Internationaladmissions@pocklingtonschool.com or by telephone: + 44 1759 321200

 - Answer all your questions and provide you with all the information you need to apply.